Fintech awards: India

 FinTech Awards is an event organized by the India FinTech Forum along with several startup accelerators.
 The winners are decided by a panel of industry stalwarts.
 The event focuses on actual working product demonstrations to encourage innovation and entrepreneurship.

 Italy

 The Italian Fintech Awards originated from the Grand Prix for Italian startups, held in 2014.
-The Grand Prix and the Fintech Awards, both organized by CheBanca!, have been geared towards the best Italian fintech startups.
-The 2016 edition had a call for submission until 31 March.
-12 finalists were chosen among the candidates.
+The Grand Prix and the Fintech Awards were both organized by CheBanca!.
+The 2016 edition had a call for submission until 31 March, with 12 finalists being chosen among the candidates.

-The winner is awarded 25,000 euros, personalized workshops with startup coaches, and a visit to a startup bootcamp in London.
+The winner was awarded 25,000 euros, personalized workshops with startup coaches, and a visit to a startup bootcamp in London.
 In 2016, the co-winners of the ceremony in Milan were Ovalmoney and eXrade.

+As at 2024, the annual fintech award events in Italy are run by ItaliaFintech.

 Luxembourg

 The first Fintech Lion Awards, in Luxembourg, were held on 21 June 2016.
 Among the candidates, 15 start-ups from Luxembourg were chosen to pitch their projects at the semi-finals in May.
-Ten of them were chosen for the finals, which will be held under the patronage of Prime Minister Xavier Bettel.
+Ten of them were chosen for the finals, which were held under the patronage of Prime Minister Xavier Bettel.

+MENA

+The FinTech Awards MENA are organised by FinTech Intel.
+The Awards were developed to recognise the achievements of fintech companies and individuals operating within the region.
+Categories include FinTech of the Year alongside categories focused on RegTech, Blockchain, InsurTech and Payments.